BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 In our last example with RAW, we'll be working with "Music (flows)."
 Select "Streamgraph" as the data type.
 You should be able to enter the variables in the appropriate fields by process of elimination.
 What does this visualization show?

 Can you visualize any of these datasets using other chart types?
 This is a great tool for working with data in different ways to easily see how different methods of display will affect the message you are communicating.

+*Importing own data*

+To enter your own data in RAW, open the file containing the data in a text editor, like Notepad++.
+Copy and paste the data into the data window on RAW's website.
+Once you've checked to make sure the data are imported appropriately, you can continue selecting options for visualization.
+Try this out on one of the files in your openintroData folder.

 **Refining figures in R**